hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/01-introduction.md

 }
 ```

-## Paramterized Contexts
+## Parametrized Contexts

-While most contexts and capabilites represent the binary options of existance and lack thereof, it is also possible for either/both to be parameterized.
+While most contexts and capabilities represent the binary options of existence and lack thereof, it is also possible for either/both to be parameterized.

-In the following example, assume the existance of a `throws<T>` context representing the capability set `{Throws<T>}`.
+In the following example, assume the existence of a `throws<T>` context representing the capability set `{Throws<T>}`.
 Rather than describing that a function *can* throw, this would describe which classes of exceptions a function may throw.
 In that scenario, the context would require a parameter representing the exception class: throws<-T as Exception>.

 ```
 function throws_foo_exception()[throws<FooException>]: void { // {Throws<FooException>}